ocean-eddy-cpt/gcm-filters/docs/theory.rst

     @savefig gaussian_shape.png
     gaussian_filter.plot_shape()

+The distinction between the target filter and the approximate filter will be discussed below.

 .. note:: ``plot_shape`` does not plot the shape of the filter *kernel*.
 Instead, it plots the frequency response of the filter for each wavenumber :math:`k`.
     In other words, the plot shows how the filter attenuates different scales in the data.